Be still my dishwashing heart. Meet your new BFF for the kitchen: Introducing the Crochet Scrubbie!

 Do you love to do dishes?
 Do you hate to do them?
 Maybe you’re like me and you like a clean kitchen… which means.. well.. ya gotta do the dishes!
 But it might as well be a fun as possible, right?
+Enter these fun and fast crochet scrubbies!

 I’ve had my eyes on the scrubby yarn for a long time, but just couldn’t bring myself to crochet something JUST using that scratchy bit of goodness.
 But when I found a cotton twist yarn that matched a scrubby yarn..well..
-I couldn’t resist combining the two to make a thick crochet scrubbie!
+I couldn’t resist combining the two to crochet a thick crochet scrubbie!
 One side is smooth cotton and the other side has enough scratchy bits to get the tough spots off your dishes!

 Purchase an ad-free printable version of the Crochet Scrubbie Pattern here

-Crochet Scrubbie
+Crochet Scrubbies

 Here is what you will need:

-Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
-Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.
+Resources and tutorials you may find helpful in following this pattern: Crochet AbbreviationsUS to UK Crochet Conversion Chart.
+Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches (including the half double crochet stitch used in this scrubbie pattern) and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.
 I really like to use the invisible seamless join when finishing pieces that get sewn together.

 Cotton Dish Scrubber Overview: